layingback/Pro_News/README.md

 # Pro_News
 Pro_News CM - Content Management module for Dragonfly CMS

-Pro_News is a combined News, Article, Blog, and Documentation module, which can accomodate both large and small sites.
+Pro_News is a combined News, Article, Blog, and Documentation module, which can accommodate both large and small sites.

 An advanced, powerful yet flexible, easy to use and easy to deploy module to use on DragonflyCMS Content Management System